wentasah/ros2nix/README.md

                         Enforce/suppress generation of package Nix
                         expressions. (default: True)
-  --shell, --no-shell   Generate shell.nix (default: True) --nix-ros-overlay FLAKEREF
+  --shell, --no-shell   Generate shell.nix (default: True) --shell-only          Generate only shell.nix.
+This is a shortcut for
+                        --shell --no-default --no-overlay --no-packages.
+                        (default: None)
+  --nix-ros-overlay FLAKEREF
                         Flake reference of nix-ros-overlay.
 You may want to change the branch from master to develop or use your